pythonanywhere/help_pages/articles/SaveAndRunPythonVersion.md

     print("hello from python 3.4")

-will load python 3.4 instead of 3.6.
+will load python 3.4 instead of the version of Python that is the default for your account.

 You can also use a hashbang to run your script in a virtualenv that you've defined by pointing it at the python executable in the virtualenv.